boxiangliu/Intro-to-Genomics/README.md

-# BIOS 201: Next-generation sequencing and applications
+# Introduction to Genomics: Next-generation sequencing and applications